Gregorian Art Exhibition Debuts in Lagos in Honour of Bruce Onobrakpeya

 Wale Igbintade

-The inaugural Gregorian Art Exhibition opened on Saturday at Jubilee Hall, St. Gregory’s College, Ikoyi, Lagos, attracting a distinguished gathering of Nigeria’s cultural, political and religious figures in what organisers described as the birth of a lasting artistic tradition.
+The inaugural Gregorian Art Exhibition opened yesterday at Jubilee Hall, St. Gregory’s College, Ikoyi, Lagos, attracting a distinguished gathering of Nigeria’s cultural, political, and religious figures.
+Organisers described the event as the beginning of a lasting artistic tradition rooted in legacy and mentorship.

 The exhibition brings together an intergenerational mix of artists and stakeholders, positioning itself not only as a showcase of creative works but also as a platform for preserving artistic heritage and nurturing emerging talent.